tmpbci/LJ/README.md

 Server directory also contains config files for optionnal nginx, supervisorctl and syncthing.

-For OS X, you need brew already installed, then :
+- OS X : you need brew already installed, then :

 brew update
 brew upgrade
 brew install redis
+cd server
 type all install.sh commands beginning line 4.
 An OS X install script soon !!

-For Linux and OS X :
+- KVM :
+an ISO is available here : https://www.tmplab.org/wp-content/lazer-iso.zip

+- Postinstall for all :

 You probably want redis bound to all network interfaces : comment the bind line in /etc/redis/redis.conf and restart it.

-WebUI pages needs to know the LJ IP address.
-So you need to change the line wwwIP = "192.168.2.43" in updateUI.py then run python updateUI.py

-Using the same idea check all ip address in LJ.conf.

-There is a nice websocket debug tool : websocat.
+You probably also want to run the configure script to enter your etherdreams IPs,... python3 configure.py